Mikko Koivunoro: Career

 helping the team to a 4th-place finish in the regular season, before narrowly losing the Play-Off Final to the Sheffield Steelers.
 Following the completion of the season, Koivunoro swapped the English capital for its Scottish counterpart, signing for the Edinburgh Capitals of the British National League, in the second tier of British hockey.
 His stay in Scotland was short however, as after 12 games he moved to the Guildford Flames, also of the BNL.
 Despite playing fewer games than most of his teammates, he would lead the team in scoring, with a career high 61 points in only 29 games.

-The 2002-03 season saw Koivunoro stay in the BNL, but return to Tyneside in order to play for the newly formed Newcastle Vipers.
+The 2002–03 season saw Koivunoro stay in the BNL, but return to Tyneside in order to play for the newly formed Newcastle Vipers.
 Although the Vipers struggled throughout the course of the season, they did manage to win the Findus Challenge Cup.
 Despite the team's struggles, Koivunoro was the team's top scorer, with 53 points in 34 games, and was considered a fan favourite.

 Koivunoro would then move to the Nottingham Panthers of the EIHL, the new top-tier of hockey in the UK following the collapse of the BISL.
 At the Panthers, Koivunoro would again link up with Ahlroos, and would have another productive season, registering 52 points in 47 games.
 The Panthers would win the Challenge Cup, beating the Sheffield Steelers in overtime, with Koivunoro getting an assist on Ahlroos's winning goal.
 They would also face off against the Steelers in the Play-off final, with the Sheffield side emerging victorious.
 Following his season in Nottingham, Koivunoro retired.

 Post-playing career

 Following the culmination of his playing career, Koivunoro started working as a real estate entrepreneur for RE/MAX.
 In addition, he served as the assistant coach for the Joensuu-based 2.
-Divisioona side Kopla between 2018-2020.
+Divisioona side Kopla between 2018 and 2020.